HailuBen/calculator/README.md

 # calculator
-Creating a calculator using array methods in JavaScript.
+Creating a calculator in JavaScript.